How to Add Google Analytics 4 (GA4) Tracking Code to Laravel

 Screenshot of the GA Admin Area Showing the Measurement ID of a GA4 Property

-Open the .env file located in the root directory of your Laravel project.
-Insert the following environment variables:
+Open the .env file located in the root directory of your Laravel project and insert the following line:

 GA_MEASUREMENT_ID=G-XXXXXXXXXX